-This class engages directly with theoretical and empirical material, often through the reading of academic articles and books.
-I expect you to thoroughly read and engage with that week's readings and you will need to do so in order to succeed in this course.
+This class engages directly with theoretical and empirical material to answer the above questions, meaning that we will often read academic articles and books.
+This material can be difficult to get through, but it will provide a thorough analysis of how the judiciary is shaped and shapes a variety of other institutions.
+I expect you to thoroughly read and engage with that week's readings and you will need to do so to succeed in this course.